 This state licensed wildlife rehabilitation and release refuge, founded in 1986, seeks to educate New Jersey’s residents about the “habits and habitats” of the state’s local wildlife.
 As it operates as a non-profit charitable corporation with no state or federal funding, items like the plush bears available at its online gift shop help fund success stories like the one featured in this video…

-If searching wildlife organizations populating the state I grew up in turned up such an interesting new to me find, I wondered who might be beavering away where I live now and wouldn’t you know it?
-There’s a rambling great preserve dedicated to “conservation, education and environmental literacy” not more than five miles from my house.
+If searching wildlife organizations populating the state I grew up in turned up such an interesting find, I wondered who might be beavering away where I live now.
+It turns out there’s a preserve dedicated to “conservation, education and environmental literacy” not more than five miles from my house.
+Its on-site shop offers guides to local flora and fauna, children’s books, wildlife hand puppets and holiday ornaments.
+The same charming wildlife-themed fare you can find at almost any online nature shop but that’s not the point.

 The point is, if you think to search locally, that children’s book or plush toy puppet you might purchase elsewhere can lend a hand to the good people working to benefit the wildlife living in or close to your own backyard.

-Making Wishes Come True
+The Holidays Can Sparkle With Wishes Come True

-The practical minded recipients on your gift list might appreciate knowing you’ve made a tangible contribution in their name.
+The practical-minded recipients on your gift list might appreciate knowing you’ve made a tangible contribution in their name.
 Donating food, bedding or litter or any number of necessary every-day items can be an especially helpful act.

-Monika Melichar, founder and director of the Woodlands Wildlife Sanctuary in Minden, Ontario feels it’s important to remind people there are very helpful options beyond symbolic adoptions and sponsorships.
+Monika Melichar, founder and director of the Woodlands Wildlife Sanctuary in Minden, Ontario feels it’s important to remind people there are helpful options beyond symbolic adoptions and sponsorships.

 WWS is a non-profit charity founded to care for and return orphaned and injured wildlife back to their natural environment.
 All 45 acres of its secluded wilderness setting, including its treatment facilities and temporary holding shelters, are dedicated to that rehabilitation and release mandate.
 “We do not ask people to sponsor animals because we are not permitted to keep them,” said Melichar.
 “Nor do we have the facilities to house wildlife permanently.”